sunshineywz123/moge/README.md

 > NOTE: `moge-2-vitl` and `moge-2-vitl-normal` have almost the same level of performance, except for normal map estimation.

-You may import the `MoGeModel` class of the matched version, then load the pretrained weights via `MoGeModel.from_pretrained("Ruicheng/moge-vitl")` with automatic downloading.
+You may import the `MoGeModel` class of the matched version, then load the pretrained weights via `MoGeModel.from_pretrained("HUGGING_FACE_MODEL_REPO_NAME")` with automatic downloading.
 If loading a local checkpoint, replace the model name with the local path.